12 Things to Do in Brussels in March

 Atomium| ©Tnarik Innael

-With the clear days of March, a good plan is to book tickets for the Atomium and climb to the top.
-The Atomium is a symbol of the country that, although you may have seen in typical images of Brussels, will surprise you when you see it in person.
+On clear days in March, a great plan is to book tickets for the Atomium and head up to the top.
+The Atomium is a symbol of the country that, even if you’ve seen it in typical images of Brussels, will surprise you when you see it in person.

-It is a modernist structure about 100 meters high, originally created for the 1958 Brussels World's Fair.
-But the inhabitants of the Belgian capital liked it so much that they decided to keep it.
-Today it houses a museum and through the spheres and metal tubes you can walk and see its exhibits.
+It’s a modernist structure about 100 meters tall, originally created for the 1958 Brussels World’s Fair.
+But the residents of the Belgian capital liked it so much that they decided to keep it.
+Today it houses a museum, and you can walk through the spheres and metal tubes to view its exhibits.

-In addition, you can climb to the top of this giant iron atom and have the best view of Brussels.
-If you are motivated by the plan you can find out how to get tickets to the Atomium in advance and avoid the long queues at the ticket office to access it.
+Plus, you can climb to the top of this giant iron atom and enjoy the best panoramic view of Brussels.
+If this sounds like a good plan, find out how to get tickets to the Atomium in advance and avoid the long lines at the ticket office.

 Book tickets for the Atomium

-3. Tour the medieval city of Bruges in springtime
+3. Explore the medieval city of Bruges in spring

 Bruges| ©Paco